-- Add the garlic, parsnip and celeriac and saute until the parsnip begins to brown.
+- Add the garlic, parsnip, and celeriac.
+Sauté until parsnips begins to brown.
 Add the quinoa and stir for about 2 minutes, toasting the grains.

-- Add the stock, stir and bring the risotto to a boil.
+- Add the stock, and bring to a boil.
 Reduce to a steady, rolling simmer and cover with a lid.
-Cook for about 12 minutes, or until all of the stock has been absorbed.
+Cook for about 12 minutes, or until all the stock has been absorbed.

 - Add the squash and sun-dried tomatoes, arugula, parmesan cheese, salt and several turns of freshly ground black pepper to the quinoa.
 Stir thoroughly.